Adan1210/Swgo_Scripts/README.md

 # SWGO Scripts
-- Configurations and manuals for Corsika, Aerie and Reconstruction.
+- Scripts for reconstruction of Energy in SWGO with Machine Learning.